kc1awv/LoRaTNCX/README.md

 **Q**: Can I trust AI-generated code?
 **A**: You're reading a README that was partially written by AI.
 You've already made your choice.
 (But yes, it's been tested on real hardware and actually works.)

+**Q**: Can't access the web interface!
+**A**: First, make sure you uploaded the SPIFFS filesystem (`pio run --target uploadfs`).
+Then verify you're connected to the TNC's WiFi network (default: `LoRaTNCX-XXXX`).
+Open `http://192.168.4.1` in your browser.
+If still nothing, check WiFi mode isn't set to Off.
+When all else fails: unplug it, count to 10, plug it back in.

+**Q**: The WiFi network doesn't appear!
+**A**: Check that WiFi mode is set to AP (1) or AP+STA (3).
+Default is AP mode, so if you can't see it, someone probably changed it via serial KISS commands or the config tool.
+You'll need to reconfigure via serial, or do a factory reset.

+**Q**: WiFi is killing my battery!
+**A**: Yes, it does that.
+WiFi draws 150-200 mA in AP mode, which is 3-4x more than LoRa-only operation.
+For battery use: configure via WiFi, then switch WiFi mode to Off (0).
+Your battery life will improve dramatically.

+**Q**: Changed the WiFi password and now I'm locked out!
+**A**: This is why we have serial ports.
+Connect via USB and use the Python configuration tool to reset WiFi settings.
+Or do a full factory reset.
+Consider this a valuable lesson in password management.

+**Q**: Station mode won't connect to my network!
+**A**: Use the network scanner in the web interface to verify the network is visible.
+Double-check your SSID and password (special characters can be tricky).
+Make sure you're in range.
+If your network is 5 GHz only, bad news: ESP32 only does 2.4 GHz.
+Time to enable that legacy band on your router.

 ## License

 MIT License - Because sharing is caring, and the AI can't hold copyright anyway.